Scotland’s natural beauty is a key part of our national identity and fundamentally important for tourism and outdoor recreation.

 The development of renewable energy sources, greater efficiencies in energy use and energy conservation should be key aspects of current and future policy.
 At a GB level, Ramblers has joined the Community Energy Coalition, supporting small scale energy projects.

 However, some landscapes are more sensitive to change than others.
-Developing extensive wind farms and accompanying vehicular tracks and pylon lines across large tracts of the country has a significant impact, particularly in areas which are important for outdoor recreation.
+Developing extensive wind farms and accompanying vehicular tracks and pylon lines across large tracts of the country has a significant impact, particularly in areas which are important for outdoor recreation or where there are valuable peatlands.

 This risks causing long-term damage to the environment and the landscape.